SaiMulagan/InstacartDataset/InstacartDataExploration.md

 # Instacart Data Exploration by Sai Mulagan

 This project looks into data pertaining to instacart.
-We will examine its quality, resolve inconsistencies, and subsequently look into insights that could reshape how we understand online shopping.
-As we navigate through the data's labyrinth, you'll discover shopping peak times, the most coveted products, and habits that define a shopper's journey on Instacart.
-So, strap in and prepare for a data-driven excursion that promises to be as enlightening as it is engaging.
+We will examine its quality, resolve inconsistencies, and  look into insights that could reshape how we understand online shopping.
+As we look through the data, you'll discover shopping peak times, popular products, and habits that define a shopper's journey on Instacart.

 ```python